efung/gnufmuffin.com/colophon.md

 # Photography

-I typically take photos with my Canon PowerShot S110.
-If I have time, or if the composition demands it, I put my camera on a [GorillaPod][].
+Since January 2015, all photos have been taken on my Sony Xperia Z3 smartphone.
+If I have time and care enough, I mount it on a [GorillaPod][].
+Prior to that, I used various Canon point and shoots, e.g. PowerShot S110, PowerShot S90, PowerShot A520.
 Most of the time, I take photos of food near a window or outside, because I don't have a lightbox or bother with any sort of controlled lighting.
+One of these days, I'll build a lightbox.

 If the photos need post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview.
 [ImageMagick][] is what I use for